 Award-winning artist Josh Foley has always been fascinated by QVMAG.
 So when we invited him to explore our Visual Art stores, he delighted in finding treasures.

-He's taken over a gallery and is spectacularly translating classic works by Wolfhagen, Glover and Gould onto the blank walls before our very eyes.
+He took over a gallery and spectacularly translated classic works by Wolfhagen, Glover and Gould onto the blank walls before our very eyes.

 About the artist